-In some areas, the fragmentation and sterilisation of productive land and highly versatile soils is undermining the future viability of primary production activities, infrastructure and services.
+In some cases, productive land and highly versatile soils have been used in a way that compromises the future viability of primary production activities, such as horticulture and agriculture, and inappropriately uses existing infrastructure and services.

-Applying the Rural Production zone across the majority of the District with a single set of provisions has not appropriately responded to issues faced by our different areas and communities.
+The current Rural Production Zone applies a single set of provisions to the majority of the District, which does not address the specific issues faced by our different rural areas and communities.

-It is also important that our District Plan acknowledges and reflects that our rural settlements differ in their ability to access the infrastructure and services available in urban centres.
+It is also important that our District Plan reflects that our rural settlements differ in their ability to access the infrastructure and services available in urban centres.